cherianb59/Pico-MacroKeyboard-V2/README.md

 # Pico-MacroKeyboard-V2
-A Pi Pico Macropad, based on https://github.com/Guitarman9119/Raspberry-Pi-Pico-/tree/main/Pico%20MacroKeyboard%20V2
+A Pi Pico Macropad, based on [this](https://github.com/Guitarman9119/Raspberry-Pi-Pico-/tree/main/Pico%20MacroKeyboard%20V2)

 ## How to use

-When you plug in you should see a srive called CIRCUITPY.
+When you plug in you should see a drive called CIRCUITPY.

 In that drive in the macro folder edit or create a new file.